Parametrically driven-dissipative three-level Dicke model: Parametrically Driven Open three-level Dicke model

 We recall that for a quantum harmonic oscillator $\hat{f}^\dagger=\sqrt{\omega_F/ \hbar}(x_F-(i/\omega_F)p_F)$ and $\hat{f}=\sqrt{\omega_F/ \hbar}(x_F+(i/\omega_F)p_F)$.
 Then, we can express the corresponding HP Hamiltonian in momentum-position representation as

 This has the form a Hamiltonian for three coupled oscillators: (i) \textit{cavity oscillator}, (ii) \textit{DW oscillator}, and (iii) \textit{BDW oscillator} with frequencies $\omega$, $\omega_\mathrm{D}$, and $\omega_\mathrm{B}$, respectively.
 Here, the two coupling constants connecting the BDW oscillator to the cavity and DW oscillators are periodically switched on and off or parametrically driven.
-Interestingly, due to the shaking of the pump, the momenta of the DW and BDW oscillators are also periodically coupled as seen from the last term in Eq.~\eqref{eq:hamhpxp}.
+Interestingly, due to the shaking of the pump, the momenta of the DW and BDW oscillators are also periodically coupled as seen from the last term in Eq.~\eqref{eq:hamhpxp}. {However, we find that this does not alter the qualitative features of the dynamics, as shown in Fig.~\ref{fig:w_equal} in the Appendix \ref{ap:mf_eom}.}

-We propagate an initial normal state $b=d=0$ with small occupation of the photonic mode $a=10^{-2}$ according to Eq.~\eqref{eq:eomhpdriven} in Appendix~\ref{ap:hp} for varying driving strength $f_0$ and driving frequency $\omega_{\mathrm{dr}}$.
-A parametric resonance in a linear system corresponding to a bilinear Hamiltonian, such as the simplified toy model Eq.~\eqref{eq:HamHPdriven}, manifests itself as an oscillatory solution with exponentially diverging amplitude.
+{We initialise the system in the normal state corresponding to having $d=0$ and $b=0$, which amounts to the absence of bosons in the excited states $|2\rangle$ and $|3\rangle$, respectively.
+Note that a small non-zero occupation of the photonic mode $\langle \hat{a} \rangle \equiv a = 10^{-2}$ is necessary to push the system out of the normal phase when it becomes an unstable state \cite{Chiacchio2019}.
+The dynamics is obtained according to Eq.~\eqref{eq:eomhpdriven} for varying driving strength $f_0$ and driving frequency $\omega_{\mathrm{dr}}$.} A parametric resonance in a linear system corresponding to a bilinear Hamiltonian, such as the simplified toy model Eq.~\eqref{eq:HamHPdriven}, manifests itself as an oscillatory solution with exponentially diverging amplitude.
 The dotted curves in Figs.~\ref{fig:norm}(a)-(d) denote the points in the $(\omega_{\mathrm{dr}},f_0)$-space, where $(b+b^*)$ exceeds unity within the first 100 driving cycles, signalling a diverging solution (see also Fig.~\ref{fig:npsupcav}).
 They indicate the regions where the normal phase is unstable towards a different collective phase.